jharwell/sierra/docs/src/description.rst

 time.

-SIERRA supports multiple HPC environments for execution of experiments in simulation; see :ref:`ln-hpc-plugins` for list.
+SIERRA supports multiple HPC environments for execution of experiments in simulation; see :ref:`ln-exec-env-hpc` for list.

-To add additional HPC environments, see :ref:`ln-tutorials-plugin-hpc`.
+To add additional HPC environments, see :ref:`ln-tutorials-plugin-exec-env`.

-SIERRA supports multiple real robot targets for running experiments with different kinds of real robots; see :ref:`ln-robot-plugins` for list.
+SIERRA supports multiple real robot targets for running experiments with different kinds of real robots; see :ref:`ln-exec-env-robots` for list.

-To add additional real robot targets, see :ref:`ln-tutorials-plugin-robot`.
+To add additional real robot targets, see :ref:`ln-tutorials-plugin-exec-env`.

 3. Experiment Results Processing
 --------------------------------